indrekots/indrekots.github.io/_posts/articles/2017-02-26-unit-testing-classes-that-depend-on-time.md

 aging: true
 ---

 Sometimes in unit testing you need to have control of the current time.
 But when your code that's under test depends on the current system time, it's not always that easy to achieve.
 As developers, we're taught to favor loosely coupled code.
-I'm sure you've heard of the [Dependency Inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle).
+I'm sure you've heard of the [dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle).
 It states that you shouldn't depend upon concrete classes but you should depend upon abstractions.
-Therefore I would argue that time should also be considered as a dependency.
+Taking that into account, [time should also be considered as a dependency](https://stackoverflow.com/questions/5622194/time-dependent-unit-tests/5622222#5622222 "Time dependent unit tests").

 ## Current time as a dependency

 Think of the following situation.
-You design a class which needs to check the current time.
+You're designing a class which needs to check the current time.
 Let's say you're working on a message board (e.g. [Discourse](https://www.discourse.org/)) and you would like to congratulate the user on his or her birthday when they log in.
 The class would need to check the current date and compare it against the user's entered birthday.
 If they're equal, it should display birthday congratulations.

 But how would you unit test that class?
 If your implementation retrieves the current system time, then you have tightly coupled your class to the server's clock.
 To avoid that, think of the current time as one of many dependencies your class has.
 You can use familiar techniques such as [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection "Dependency Injection") to pass a replaceable clock to your class.
 In a production environment, your class can use a clock that retrieves the current system time.
 In unit tests, you can pass in a clock that reports a given fixed time.